GreptimeTeam/docs/docs/v0.7/en/greptimecloud/usage-&-billing/wcu-rcu.md

 ## Usage metrics

 You can view the usage at the [GreptimeCloud Console](https://console.greptime.cloud/).
-The maximum concurrent WCU and RCU utilized are aggregated by time range and presented in the usage charts.
+The maximum WCU and RCU utilized are aggregated by time range and presented in the usage charts.